KDE/digikam-doc/batch_queue/custom_script.rst

 By convention, a **Bash script** under Linux and macOS, 0 is returned on success or an integer in the range 1-255 for something else.
 Use **exit < error_code >** to pass the return value on the workflow.

-Under Windows, a **Batch script** return 0 on success and another value for something else, but the value is a signed integer, so a negative value is possible.
+Under Windows, a **Batch script** returns 0 on success and another value for something else, but the value is a signed integer, so a negative value is possible.
 Use **EXIT /B < error_code >** to pass the return value on the workflow.

 The Batch Queue Manager handles the value returned by your script.
 If zero is returned, the workflow continue as expected, else the workflow is broken and Batch Queue Manager stop the process.